How to Start an LLC in Minnesota: Complete Guide for 2025

 How to Maintain Your LLC in Minnesota After Formation

 After you form an LLC, you need to keep it in good standing.
-Learn what it takes to maintain your LLC, like filing an annual report, updating important records and other state requirements.
+Learn what it takes to maintain your LLC, like filing an annual renewal, updating important records and other state requirements.
 Take these steps to protect your Minnesota business long-term.

 File Your Annual Renewal with the Secretary of State